manymoments/manymoments.github.io/start-here.markdown

 [Partial synchrony](/2019-09-14-flavours-of-partial-synchrony/) is one of the most used models in real word systems today.

 Modern variants of the classic protocols of Paxos and Raft are covered in [Benign Hotstuff](https://decentralizedthoughts.github.io/2021-04-02-benign-hotstuff/) and [Simplifing Raft with Chaining](https://decentralizedthoughts.github.io/2021-07-17-simplifying-raft-with-chaining/).
 [Log Paxos](https://decentralizedthoughts.github.io/2021-09-30-distributed-consensus-made-simple-for-real-this-time/) is a modern take on multi-Paxos.
-It's both surprisingly simple and concretely efficient.
+It is both surprisingly simple and concretely efficient.

 An important building block is [provable broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).